andela/pushtool/README.md

 - Automatic configuration for *sandbox*
 - Reports *detailed error messages* returned by APNs
 - Reads from *feedback service*

-OS X and iOS framework for sending pushes from your own application:
-- Modular, no dependencies, use what you like
-- Fully documented source code
-- Detailed error handling
-- iOS compatible, so you can also push directly from your iPhone :o
-- Demo applications for both platforms

 Getting started